Skip to main content

 • People with slower metabolism

-• People taking other benzodiazepines or CNS depressants
+• People combining benzodiazepines with other CNS depressants

 Factors That Affect How Long Xanax® Stays in Your System

-• Liver Function: Xanax® is processed in the liver via CYP3A4.
+• Liver function: alprazolam is metabolized in the liver (CYP pathways)

 Can You Fail a Drug Test for Xanax®?